 Air conditioners are usually placed on concrete pads.
-Over time, the pad could crack, shift or sink.
-This can cause malfunctions and even premature failure.
-Let’s go over some of the issues that can happen and how to fix an air conditioner that isn’t level.
+As time passes, the pad can crack, shift or sink.
+This can result in malfunctions and even premature failure.
+Let’s go over some of the problems that can happen and how to repair an air conditioner that isn’t level.

 1. Damaged Compressor

 Your air conditioner’s compressor is a critical component.
 As its name suggests, it compresses liquid refrigerant that has turned into gas as it absorbs heat from your house.
 Once the compressor exhausts heat under pressure, the refrigerant turns into liquid again.

 The compressor relies on oil to run properly.
 If your air conditioner isn’t level, its oil could be distributed unevenly.

 - Compressor damage because of grinding parts.

 - A compressor that’s too hot.

 - Higher electricity bills due to less efficient cooling.